 Roasted Asparagus with Avocado Hollandaise

 - salt and pepper to taste

-- 1 tablespoon fresh lime juice about 1 large lime
+- 1 tablespoon (one large lime) lime juice

 - 1 ripe avocado skin and pit removed

 - ¼ teaspoon black pepper